dartmouth-cs98/dartmouth-cs98.github.io/slides/03_design/index_slides.md

 ???
+* the case for mockups:
 * help you remember what needs to be built
 * much quicker to play around with different options quickly and easily to determine what works best for your product
+* coordinate with your team - keep everybody on track

 ---
 name: Step 4: Functional Mockups

 * put mockups together
+* built in to Figma or
 * Invision: https://www.invisionapp.com/education-signup
 * PopPaper: https://marvelapp.com/pop/